jo3-l/blog/content/posts/pressure-and-chemical-eqm.md

 ---
-title: Pressure and Chemical Equilibrium
+title: Pressure and chemical equilibrium
 date: '2023-07-18'
-summary: Examining the effect of changes in pressure on equilibrium position mathematically.
+summary: Examining the effect of changes in pressure on equilibrium position mathematically
-description: Examining the effect of changes in pressure on equilibrium position mathematically.
+description: Examining the effect of changes in pressure on equilibrium position mathematically
 tags: [math, chemistry]
 katex: true
 ---